Lenkelheit/Platform_Of_Corporate_Information_Systems/README.md

 * if somebody missed voting it is his own false
 * after voting has passed whining is not allowed

+#### Project convention

+* everybody create a new brunch for his work

+#### Task convention

+* one-unit test = one testing block
+* if block testing depend on other objects, it should not be tasted while that object passed all his tests

 ### Coding Convention

 ### General